 The following six weather fields were evaluated by WRF-MET: temperature (degrees Celsius), dew point temperature (degrees Celsius), specific humidity (g/kg), relative humidity (%), wind speed (m s-1), and wind direction (degrees).
 For eventual use in air quality models, errors in the atmospheric model forecasts ideally should be less than the guidelines provided by SESARM in the table.
-Gross Error is a measure of the overall magnitude of the errors and is thus always a positive number.
+Gross Error, also known as Mean Absolute Error, is a measure of the overall magnitude of the errors and is thus always a positive number.
 RMSE means Root-Mean-Squared-Error and is similar to the Gross Error, except that it more heavily penalizes very large errors.
-Mean Bias indicates whether there is a chronic systematic error.
+Mean Bias indicates whether there is a systematic error.
 For all of these measures, values near zero are desired.

 Model fields and evaluation techniques